Automatic Transmission Operation

 The question of when to replace transmission fluid has long been debated.
 For years, the common practice was to flush or replace fluid every 30,000–50,000 miles.
 Many service professionals still follow this interval.

-Today’s fluids are more advanced and last longer, especially under normal driving conditions.
+• It is true that today’s fluids are more advanced and last longer, especially under normal driving conditions.

 Clutches and Diagnostics